Nesquik Chocolate Cake

 My bestie Leandra knows how much I love old cookbooks, especially ones from the area of North Carolina where I am from, so she often brings them to me when we get to see each other.
 Since she still lives in that area of Carolina, it’s a lot easier for her to track them down than it is for me these days.

-Today’s recipe is from the latest one she gifted me – Nesquik Cake.
 In the cookbook, it’s called Nestle Quik Cake as that used to be the name of the brand.
 Nowadays Nestle Quik is called Nesquik though so I’m going to call it that to avoid any confusion.

-I actually have a huge tub of Nesquik at the house that I bought a while back thinking my kids would drink it pretty fast seeing how fast they go thru chocolate milk.
-Turns out that only 1 out of the 3 of my children turned out to be a fan of Nesquik chocolate milk… and that one kid doesn’t drink milk very often because it upsets her stomach.
-So, that leaves us a LOT of Nesquik to use before the expiration.
-So, seeing a recipe that used that Nesquik definitely spiked my interest!
+Turns out that only 1 out of the 3 of my children turned out to be a fan of Nesquik chocolate milk, and that one kid doesn’t drink milk very often because it upsets her stomach.

 I was a little concerned that my 2 kids that don’t like Nesquik chocolate milk wouldn’t like this cake – but it turns out this cake was a winner all the way around.
-3/3 of my kids gave it a thumbs up – and this Mama gives it one too.
-It’s easy, tasty, & not expensive to make at all.

-It’s a very light chocolate cake too – not overly rich or anything.
-Actually, it’s on the delicate side as far as chocolate cake goes.
-Light and airy.
-The icing is thin & it gets poured atop the cake as soon as it comes out of the oven – so it soaks all in the cake and makes it near irresistible.
+The icing is thin and it gets poured atop the cake as soon as it comes out of the oven – so it soaks all in the cake and makes it nearly irresistible.
 The bit of frosting that doesn’t soak in glazes the cake like a glazed donut.
 It gets a little crispy, a little whispy, and a lot of delicious.

 It really reminds me of a really good chocolate pound cake – like the kind grandma would make.

 If you make it, I’d love to know what you think!
-Leave me a comment or tag me on Instagram at @MrsHappyHomemaker
+Leave me a comment or tag me on Instagram at @MrsHappyHomemaker – Follow me on Facebook here!

 Nesquik Chocolate Cake